muratk3n/thirdwave/en/tweets/2020/week8b.md

 the entire strategy of the war revolved around controlling vital oil supplies...

-[Hitler] set its sights on a two-pronged approach to securing oil: first, developing a synthetic-fuel industry at home; and second, pushing into a war with Russia to secure access to the rich oil fields at Baku in central Asia"
+[Hitler] set [his] sights on a two-pronged approach to securing oil: first, developing a synthetic-fuel industry at home; and second, pushing into a war with Russia to secure access to the rich oil fields at Baku in central Asia"